 What is your cancellation policy?

 Fees are not refundable, except at the sole discretion of the Figure 8 Skating Club.
-Membership fee is non-refundable.
+The membership fee is non-refundable.
 Any person misbehaving while on the ice will be asked to leave the ice for that session.
 If further behavior problems occur, the skater may be asked to withdraw from the class and a partial refund of programs fees will be at the discretion of the Figure 8 Skating Club.
-Off ice misconduct within the skating facilities, likewise will not be tolerated.
+Misconduct off the ice within the skating facilities, likewise will not be tolerated.

 What is your drop-in policy?

-Drop in classes are only available to STARSkate (private) level skaters.
+Drop in classes are only available to STARSkate participants.
 Fees are $20 for non-members or $15 for members.
 Skaters may do up to a maximum of 12 drop ins per season.
-All skaters (members and non-members) must get permission from the skating director (email HERE) BEFORE they come to do a drop in.
+All skaters (members and non-members) must get permission from the skating director (email HERE) BEFORE they come to drop in.
 All skaters and guest coaches must be current and valid registered members of Skate Canada and provide proof of such before doing a drop in.